 The Freud D1050X Diablo is good for anyone who knows that they’ll be doing a ton of ripping and crosscutting, and don’t want to have to change out blades to get good cuts of both kinds.
 This blade comes with 50 teeth, which is a lot and improves cut quality.
 40 of these teeth are small, and makes this blade great for crosscutting, while the ten larger teeth help remove shavings during ripping, making that process easier.
 Since you can do both operations with this blade, you can replace two blades and still get excellent results.

 The blade itself is laser-cut for high levels of precision and includes a stabilizer that reduces wobbling during cuts.
 It also comes with a Perma-shield nonstick coating, which helps the blade resist damage due to heat or corrosion.
 However, this doesn’t specialize in either rips or crosscuts, so if you know you’re mostly going to be doing one kind of cut or the other, and you need the very best precision on the market, you may consider a different blade.

-For most people, this blade will be the best value for the money, since it costs far less than our top model.
+For most people, this will be the best table saw blade when considering the value for the money, since it costs far less than our top model.